semik/helm-test/README.md

 - `acceptance`: Acceptance environment configuration
 - `prod`: Production environment configuration

-It can be extended with 'feature' branches for developing new branches, however those are not part of this demo and when they will be added.
-Action will fail to execute because I've failed to setup proper permissions for that (and I'm unsure if customer want to have that).
+It can be extended with 'feature' branches for developing new branches, however those are not part of this demo.

 To change CZERTAINLY version, please edit `Chart.yaml` file in this repository with proper version and commit the change.